dthyresson/ai-movie-mashup/README.md

 # AI Movie Mashup

-> Griffin: So it’s a psychic, political, thriller comedy with a heart.
+> Griffin: So it's a psychic, political, thriller comedy with a heart.

 > Writer: With a heart, not unlike Ghost meets Manchurian Candidate.